3 of the Most Common Insurance Company Tactics

 2. Acting like they are on your side

 Insurance agents and other insurance agents staff may imply that they are doing all they can to help car accident victims.
 They might even say that they are trying to close the case as quickly as possible, for your benefit.
 This is said in order to gain your trust.
 They might offer you money in order to help pay for some of your medical bills or lost wages.
 However, remember that once you sign and cash the check, you might have unknowingly agreed to take the settlement offer.
-This is why it’s so important to have a personal injury attorney on your side who can help you determine what amount you are entitled to.
+This is why it’s so important to have an attorney on your side who can help you determine what amount you are entitled to.

 3. Encourage you to spare yourself money and not hire a lawyer

 The insurance agent might talk in a manner that sounds like he or she is trying to help, and he or she might try to convince you to settle without help from a personal injury attorney.
 They may ask you, “Why pay lawyer fees when you don’t need to?”
 Unfortunately, insurance agents are not neutral parties.
 They are safeguarding their insurance agency’s interests, not the accident victim’s interests.
 Surely, they should be negotiating for your behalf and ought to be using good faith with their decision-making.
-In addition, most personal injury attorneys, including the ones at The Law Offices of Tyler & Peery, work on contingency fees.
+In addition, most attorneys, including the ones at The Law Offices of Tyler & Peery, work on contingency fees.
 What this means for our clients is that they do not have to pay unless our firm helps win them compensation.

 No matter where an accident happens or which insurance agency handles the crash, the attorneys at The Law Offices of Tyler & Peery want you to know the laws regarding personal injuries so you get the compensation you deserve.
 Speaking with a personal injury lawyer could help ease your mind about the accident, and it could help you get the money you have the right to.